Esophagogastroduodenoscopy (EGD) in Louisiana

 An esophagogastroduodenoscopy procedure may be suggested as a way to determine the cause of gastrointestinal problems, like pain in the abdomen, heartburn and/or acid reflux, difficulty swallowing, bleeding, or abnormal findings from an x-ray.
 An EGD may also be performed for Louisiana patients with chronic heartburn symptoms to look for signs of esophageal cancer.
 If you require an EGD, request a visit with a gastrointestinal specialist at GastroGroup & Endocenter.

-What can I expect the day before My esophagogastroduodenoscopy?
+What can I expect the day before my esophagogastroduodenoscopy?

 You will get pre-op instructions from your GI specialist regarding the preparation required for your EGD.
 Most patients are allowed to eat their regular meals the day leading up to the exam.
 We may ask you not to take anything by mouth after midnight, with the exception of certain medications.
 It is crucial to abide by the instructions given to you by your doctor at GastroGroup & Endocenter.
 There will also be additional guidance about any medications you take.
 Generally, your medications will be continued as normal.
 This may not be true of all medications, particularly with blood thinners (i.e., Plavix®, Coumadin®, warfarin, anti-inflammatories, aspirin) or for diabetics.
 In these cases, your doctor will provide different instructions.